babushkai/shaltaiboltai/README.md

 # shaltaiboltai

+> [!NOTE]
+> This project is built along with Claude Fable, which is now regulated by US government.

 A Claude Code-style agentic coding TUI in Rust.
 Chat with a model, let it read/write files and run shell commands (with approval), and switch between providers — Anthropic, OpenAI (or any OpenAI-compatible endpoint), and local Ollama — mid-conversation.

 ## Install